quarkusio/quarkus-web-lab/1-cms/README.md

 - [Hibernate ORM with Panache](https://quarkus.io/guides/hibernate-orm-panache)
 - [JDBC driver for H2](https://quarkus.io/guides/datasource)

-We will start by doing a tour of the initial code to help you find your mark.

-After the tour, we added some comments starting with `TODO:` in the code.
+We will incrementally add missing pieces in place of `TODO:` placed in the code.
+Each todo will help you learn about a specific feature.

-It will be up to you to remove these comments with appropriate code!
+Following our instructions, it will be up to you to remove these comments with appropriate code!

 It's time to start Quarkus dev:
 ```shell